 So, now that we understand the “Why?”, let’s discuss the “How?”

 How to create listings on eBay local sites

 There is no need to create new eBay account in order to use an eBay local site!

 It’s pretty straight forward – you can use your existing eBay user id and password to login to ANY eBay local site.

 So, for example, if you are registered on eBay.com and want to list locally in the United Kingdom, simply go to eBay.co.uk and login with your existing eBay credentials –

 There are differences between the interfaces of different eBay sites, but those are pretty minor.

-Please note that you can only have 1 selling manager and store subscriptions, so if you are subscribed to these features on eBay.com, they will not be available on other eBay sites.
+Please note that you can only have one selling manager and store subscriptions, so if you are subscribed to these features on eBay.com, they will not be available on other eBay sites.

 In our case – once we identified that our target / main market was in fact the UK eBay site, we opened a new dedicated account for our UK business – and subscribed to an eBay Store from eBay.co.uk, thus enjoying the discounted listing and final value fees for transactions made in the UK.

-Ok, but what about non-English speaking eBay markets?
+Ok, but what about non-English speaking eBay local markets?